Table of Contents

 The acronym ISA stands for Individual Savings Account.
 This type of savings account was first introduced in 1999 by the then Chancellor of the Exchequer, Gordon Brown.
-It was hailed as offering tax-free interest payments.
+Hailed as offering tax-free interest payments, their overall tax-free status is the reason ISAs have become such popular vehicles for saving and investing.
+But is there an ISA for over 60s?
+Let’s find out.

 OPEN AN ISA ACCOUNT WITH MONEYFARM